 God formed man out of the dirt and breathed into him the breath of life.
 And the man because a living being (nepeš: breath).
 God had already planted a garden in the land of Eden (ʽēden: paradise, delight).
 And, after the man is formed, he is placed into the garden.
 This garden is filled with fruit trees as well as two special trees in the center of the garden: the tree of the knowledge of good and evil; and the tree of life.
 A river waters the garden and, after leaving the garden, it divides into four rivers.
 The man is placed into the garden essentially as the gardener and given permission to eat from any tree other than the tree of knowledge.
 Eating from that tree would be certain death.

 God then determined that man needed a companion.
 So he created all of the animals and brought them to Adam so he could name them.
 But no suitable companion was found for the man.
 So he put him into a deep sleep, removed a rib, and used it to form a woman.
 God then presented her to the man, a suitable helper.
 And they were naked and unashamed.

 A Living Soul

-On the fifth day of creation God created the living creatures (ḥay nepeš) to populate the sea.
+On the fifth day of creation, God created the living creatures (ḥay nepeš) to populate the sea.
 And the next day created ḥay nepeš to live on the land.
 And, at the end of day six, he identified the sea creatures, the birds, and land animals as being ḥay nepeš.
-This is the same expression that is used here in chapter two after God molds us out of dirt.
+This is the same expression that is used in chapter two after God molds us out of the dirt.
 We become ḥay nepeš.
-In our physical composition as living breathing creature, we are no different that the other living creatures God made.
+In our physical composition as living breathing creatures, we are no different than the other living creatures God made.